Skip to main content

 This creates a vicious cycle.
 For instance, inflammatory cytokines like Interleukin-6 (IL-6) and Tumor Necrosis Factor-alpha (TNF-α) have been shown to suppress the release of GnRH from the hypothalamus and directly inhibit testosterone production in the Leydig cells of the testes.

-Elevated levels of high-sensitivity C-reactive protein (hs-CRP), a systemic marker of inflammation, are strongly correlated with lower total and free in men.
+Elevated levels of high-sensitivity C-reactive protein (hs-CRP), a systemic marker of inflammation, are strongly correlated with lower total and free testosterone levels in men.
 Therefore, measuring these inflammatory markers alongside a traditional hormone panel provides a much earlier and more accurate predictor of future hypogonadism than measuring testosterone alone.
 The inflammation is a sign of the accumulating allostatic load that will eventually cause the hormonal axis to fail.

 Can We Quantify the System’s Decline?